Representable distributive quasi relation algebras: Quasi relation algebras

 We use both versions of \textsf{(Di)} to see that ${\sim}(a')=({-}a)'=({\sim}a)'={-}(a')$.
 It is clear that the algebra with underlying set $C$ will be cyclic. \end{proof}

-The following new result demonstrates that, given a qRA, it is possible to define alternative unary operations that can play the role of the $'$.
-We will then investigate when these new algebras are isomorphic to the original qRA. \begin{thm} Let $\mathbf{A}=\langle A,\wedge, \vee, \cdot, 1,0, \sim,-,' \rangle$ be a qRA.
-Define the following unary operations for $a \in A$ and $n \in \omega$:
+The following new result demonstrates that, given a qRA, it is possible to define alternative unary operations that can play the role of the $'$ operation.
+We will then investigate when these new algebras are isomorphic to the original qRA.